Factorization of Z-homogeneous polynomials in the First (q)-Weyl Algebra: Introduction

 \section{Introduction}

-Operator algebras as the $q$-Weyl and the Weyl algebras are interesting objects to study as one can derive properties of the solution spaces of their associated equations one wants to solve.
-Especially concerning the problem of finding the solution, the preconditioning step of factorizing an operator can help to reduce enormously the complexity of that problem in advance.
+Algebras of operators, such as the $q$-Weyl and the Weyl algebras, are important objects to study since, among other things, one can derive properties of the solution spaces of their associated systems of equations one wants to solve.
+Especially concerning the problem of finding the solutions of a linear ordinary ($q$-)differential equation, the preconditioning step of factorizing this operator may come in helpful.

-But usually those operator algebras are noncommutative polynomial algebras, and a factorization of an element in those algebras is neither unique in the classical sense (i.e. unique up to multiplication by a unit), nor easy to compute at all in general.
+But often algebras of operators are noncommutative polynomial rings, and a factorization of an element in those algebras is neither unique in the classical sense (i.e. unique up to multiplication by a unit), nor easy to compute at all in general.

 Nevertheless, a lot has been done in this field in the past.
-S.~Tsarev has studied the form, number and the properties of the factors of a differential operator in \cite{Tsarev:1994} and \cite{Tsarev:1996}, where he used and extended the work presented in \cite{Loewy:1903} and \cite{Loewy:1906}.
+Tsarev has studied the form, number and the properties of the factors of a linear differential operator in \cite{Tsarev:1994} and \cite{Tsarev:1996}, where he uses and extends the work presented in \cite{Loewy:1903} and \cite{Loewy:1906}.

-A very general approach to noncommutative algebras and their properties, including factorization, is also done by J. Bueso et al. in (\cite{Bueso:2003}).
-They provide several algorithms there and introduce various point of views when dealing with noncommutative polynomial algebras.
+A very general approach to noncommutative algebras and their properties, including factorization, is also done by Bueso, Gomez-Torrecillas and Verschoren in (\cite{Bueso:2003}).
+They provide several algorithms and introduce various points of views when dealing with noncommutative polynomial algebras.

-In his dissertation M. van Hoeij developed an algorithm to factorize a differential operator (\cite{Hoeij:1996}).
-There were several papers following that dissertation using and extending those techniques (e.g. \cite{Hoeij:1997} and \cite{Hoeij:2010}), and nowadays this algorithm is implemented in the \texttt{DETools} package of \textsc{Maple} (\cite{Maple}) as the standard algorithm for factorization of those operators.
+In his dissertation van Hoeij developed an algorithm to factorize a linear differential operator (\cite{Hoeij:1996}).
+There were several papers following that dissertation using and extending those techniques (e.g. \cite{Hoeij:1997}, \cite{van1997formal} and \cite{Hoeij:2010}), and nowadays this algorithm is implemented in the \texttt{DETools} package of \textsc{Maple} (\cite{Maple}) as the standard algorithm for factorization of those operators.

+For the finite field case, Giesbrecht and Zhang have developed a polynomial time algorithm to factor polynomials in $\mathbb{F}_q(t)[\mathcal{D};\sigma, \delta]$ (\cite{giesbrecht2003factoring}).
+This includes the Weyl algebras with rational function coefficients over a finite field.
+The applied methodology extends the results in \cite{giesbrecht1998factoring}.

-From a more algebraic point of view and dealing only with strict polynomial noncommutative algebras, H. Melenk and J. Apel developed a package for the computer algebra system \textsc{REDUCE} (\cite{Melenk:1994}).
-That package provides tools to deal with noncommutative polynomial algebras and also contains a factorization algorithm for the supported algebras.
+From a more algebraic point of view and dealing only with strictly polynomial noncommutative algebras, i.e. all units are in the center of the algebra, Melenk and Apel developed a package for the computer algebra system \textsc{REDUCE} (\cite{Melenk:1994}).
+This package provides tools to deal with noncommutative polynomial algebras and also contains a factorization algorithm for the supported algebras.